 It was fun at first.
 The novelty of your eager young student bringing home their first project with a picture to colour in?
 It’s a proud moment as you watch them take the first tentative steps of their education.

-However, as the years go by, the homework becomes tedious and significantly harder.
-And understandably, your child’s enthusiasm wanes and so, quite frankly, does yours.
+However, homework becomes tedious and significantly more demanding as the years pass.
+And understandably, your child’s enthusiasm wanes, and so, quite frankly, does yours.

-Whether my words resonate with you, or you are bracing yourself for the ‘too hard for mum’ homework days, then fear not, we have some handy tips for when the homework blues kick-in.
+Whether my words resonate with you, or you are bracing yourself for the ‘too hard for mum’ homework days, fear not; we have some handy tips for when the homework blues kick in.

 1. Set the scene for success

-Make sure your child is comfortable to do their homework.
+Make sure your child is comfortable doing their homework.
 This means sitting at a table, not lying on a bed!
 Provide them with a desk or space which they associate with homework.
 This is especially helpful if your child is living between two homes.
-Depending on the time of day, they may be tired, so make sure they have enough light on their homework so they don’t strain their eye’s, which will ultimately make them want to give-up sooner.
-A nice desk lamp can really help.
+Depending on the time of day, they may be tired, so make sure they have enough light on their homework so they don’t strain their eyes, ultimately making them want to give up sooner.
+A desk lamp can help.
 Seeing is believing!